Back to People

 1861Age 25

-Appointed Superintendent of Military Railways and telegraph lines (Union)
+Appointed Superintendent of Military Railways and Union telegraph lines in the East under Thomas Scott; supported Union logistics.

 Confidence